svenlinker/HMLSL/README.md

 # Code Structure
-The main directory contains definitions that are shared between the different sensor implementations: intervals (real-valued and discrete), cars, views, traffic snapshots, moving views, and restricting functions to views.
+The main directory contains definitions that are shared between the different sensor implementations: intervals (real-valued and discrete), cars, views, traffic snapshots, moving views, restricting functions to views, basic properties of sensors and visible lengths, common properties and theorems of HMLSL.

-The folders "perfect" and "imperfect" contain the theories specific to the corresponding sensor implementation.
-In particular, they contain the definition the sensors, the visible length, HMLSL and the safety proofs.
+The folders "perfect" and "regular" contain the theories specific to the corresponding sensor implementation.
+In particular, they contain the definition the sensors, the HMLSL theorems unique to this type of sensors and the  corresponding safety proofs.

 # Abbreviations
 The operators for HMLSL can be written using